Current Selection Processes

 - Ability to develop effective working relationships with other board members, the PGAA’s business partners and stakeholders; and

 - Superior communication skills, both written and oral, including the ablility to develop and maintain effective relationships with stakeholders.

 Proficiency in both official languages would be preferred.

-If you move on to the next stage of the selection process, we will contact your references to verify how you have demonstrated the Experience requirements and the following Personal Attributes in your current and recently held positions:
+If you move on the next stage of the selection process, we will contact your references to confirm that you meet the above selection criteria and that you possess the following Personal Attributes:

-In your application, it will be important that you confirm you meet the following requirements:
+In your application, please confirm that you do not contravene any of the following eligibility requirements:

-The following persons may not be a federal nominee as a member/director of the WAA:
+The following persons may not be director of the Prince George Airport Authority:

-- Anyone that is less than 18 years of age;
+- Anyone who is less than 18 years of age;

 - An individual who is not a Canadian citizen;

-- An individual who has the legal status of an undischarged bankrupt;
+- An individual who has the legal status of bankrupt or is insolvent;

 - An individual who is found by court to be mentally incompetent or of unsound mind or otherwise incapable;

-- A person who has been convicted of a criminal offence related to the employment of that person;
+- A person who has been convicted of a criminal offence, for which he/she has not received a pardon;

-You must be willing to participate in a schedule of Board of Directors meetings as stipulated by the WAA, as well as any requirements for participation in sub-committees, annual general meetings, or other such duties as may be required.
+- You must be willing to participate in a schedule of Board of Directors meetings as stipulated by the PGAA, as well as any requirements for participation in sub-committees, annual general meetings, or other such duties as may be required.

-You must comply with the Public Accountability Principles for Canadian Airport Authorities, possess qualifications set in the relevant corporate legislation, and relevant WAA by-laws and any other relevant roles and responsibilities for the position as set out in other documents.
+- You must comply with the Public Accountability Principles for Canadian Airport Authorities, possess qualifications set in the relevant corporate legislation, and relevant Airport Authority by-laws and any other relevant roles and responsibilities for the position as set out in other documents.

 This notice will assist in identifying qualified candidates for this position.
 It is not, however, intended to be the sole means of recruitment.